bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 Nonetheless, there are a few issues with omni-completion:

-* completion is a synchronous, invoking omni-completion will block the editor until the operation is concluded
+* completion is a synchronous operation, invoking omni-completion will block the editor until the operation is concluded

 * omni-completion plugins needs to be coded and maintained specifically for Vim